 Your Student Record

 As part of your first registration, you create your student record.
-You must provide your full legal name, date of birth, gender, native language, e-mail address, and postal mailing address.
+You must provide your full legal name, date of birth, legal sex, native language, e-mail address, and postal mailing address.
 You are responsible for the accuracy of all biographical and contact information that you provide or another person provides on your behalf, both online and on all paper forms and applications.
 Honesty in all communications, including self-representation, is a requirement of student enrollment.

 The Registrar has the right to cancel a student’s registration, at any point in term, upon discovery of inaccurate biographical or contact information.
 In addition, submission of fraudulent information can be subject to review by the Administrative Board and may be grounds for disciplinary action.